 Related work on suicide and self, but without the evolutionary interpretation, is by \citet{baumeister1990suicide}.
 Taking the logic of inclusive fitness even further, one may be tempted to think of natural selection working on the level of groups of organisms (families, tribes, herds, etc.), so that it is the fittest group, not organism, that survives the selection.
 However, any theories based on such ``group selection'' are controversial, and it is not clear if it actually happens in nature.
 Some mathematical theories propose that natural selection on the level of individuals leads to emergence of phenomena which look just like the selection happened on the level of groups.
-In fact, according to the mathematical model by \citet{hadany2006stress}, something like self-destruction could actually emerge from purely individual-level selection, in cases when an individual organism finds the current environment particularly adverse. } Thus, self-destruction programs may be useful not only to maximize the utility of AI agents, but also from an evolutionary perspective.
+In fact, according to the mathematical model by \citet{hadany2006stress}, something like self-destruction could actually emerge from purely individual-level selection if an individual organism finds the current environment particularly adverse. } Thus, self-destruction programs may be useful not only to maximize the utility of AI agents, but also from an evolutionary perspective.
 This may sound abhorrent from a moral perspective, but that is often the case with evolution which has no reason to be nice or good from a human perspective---as already argued in the preceding chapter, where I compared evolutionary desires to obsessions.